djpardis/djpardis.github.io/_posts/2026-09-18-no-free-lunch-and-recursive-self-improvement.md

 The 2026 SSRN paper adds a third consideration that neither side in the original Chollet-MIRI exchange fully addressed: even if the problem distribution is favorable, RSI loops dependent on synthetic data face an information-theoretic barrier independent of the NFL question.
 If the training signal degrades empirically as Shumailov et al. show, the prior structure of the problem distribution becomes irrelevant.
 The system cannot access it.

 These are separate constraints.
 The NFL argument is about whether the target distribution is structured enough to support general improvement.
 The model collapse argument is about whether a closed-loop RSI process can actually track the target distribution at all.
 Both need to be satisfied for RSI to work as described in the intelligence explosion scenario.

+The IDA and inference scaling results add a fourth variable.
+They show that RSI-like capability gains are possible when the evaluation signal is external and formal.
+The verification hierarchy from the 2026 RSI survey is effectively an empirical version of Hibbard's inductive bias argument: the more grounded the evaluation is in external reality, the more reliably self-improvement works.
+This predicts which domains of RSI will be productive (those with formal verifiers, like code and mathematics) and which will not (those relying on self-referential judgment).

+The theoretical positions are now measurable in ways they were not in 2017.
+The ARC-AGI programme provides a direct measurement of fluid generalization that tracks the core claim of the NFL specialization argument.
+The shadow evaluation methodology provides evidence about the research direction-setting bottleneck.
+The Cunningham economics framework gives a way to distinguish self-sustaining narrow RSI from the broad capability acceleration that the intelligence explosion scenario requires.
+The debate has not been resolved, but it has moved from a primarily philosophical dispute to one where empirical evidence is accumulating at a pace that should constrain the theoretical positions within a few years.

 ## [Conclusion](#table-of-contents) {#conclusion}